tweag/aws-secrets/README.md

 The last one can be run by:
   - users in the `myapp-manage-secrets` group
-  - instances which have been started with the `myapp-secrets` iam profile e.g. `aws ec2 run-instances ...--iam-instance-profile Name=myapp-secrets`
+  - instances which have been started with the `myapp-secrets` IAM profile

+To start an instance with the myapp-secrets IAM profile from the CLI:

+  `aws ec2 run-instances ...--iam-instance-profile Name=myapp-secrets`

 Description
 ===========